manas-katual/nixos-config/README.md

 ## ⚠️ Note:

-> Hyprland is the only fully configured desktop environment.
-If you want to use
+> For now Hyprland is the only fully configured/working window manager.
+If you
-> a different DE/WM, you’ll need to set it up manually.
+> want to use a different DE/WM, you’ll need to set it up manually.

 ## 🚀 Installation Steps